-- 14.4.1.
-An adjudicator finding prima facie evidence that any member may have breached clause 3.1.2 of the Code of Conduct must request that WASPA refer the breach to the relevant statutory or regulatory authority, unless that authority has already made a ruling on that particular case.
-If the relevant authority has already made a ruling on that particular case, then the adjudicator may find a breach of clause 3.1.2. - 14.4.2.
-For all other clauses of the Code, possible sanctions that may be imposed on a member found to be in breach of the Code of Conduct are one or more of the following: - (a) a requirement for the member to remedy the breach; - (b) a formal reprimand; - (c) an appropriate fine on the member, to be collected by WASPA; - (d) a requirement, in appropriate circumstance, for the member to pay reasonable and valid claims for compensation; - (e) suspension of the member from WASPA for a defined period; - (f) expulsion of the member from WASPA; - (g) a requirement for the member to disclose the identity of any information provider found to be acting in breach of this Code of Conduct;

-- (h) a requirement for the member to suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct; - (i) a requirement to withhold a specified amount or portion of money payable by the member to the information provider. - 14.4.3.
-When determining sanctions, the adjudicator should take note of 14.3.21, and specify any sanctions that will not be suspended if an appeal is lodged.
-Sanctions that can be specified in this way include: - (a) Sanctions requiring a member to amend, suspend, or terminate a service being offered in breach of the Code of Conduct; - (b) Any sanctions imposed as a result of the failure of a member to comply with previous sanctions, as specified in 14.3.22. - 14.4.4.
-In addition, possible sanctions against a member in breach of the Code include advising the relevant network operators or that member's aggregator to do one or more of the following: - (a) block a member's access to a specific number for a defined period; - (b) block a member's access to a specific category of service for a defined period; - (c) terminate a member's access to a specific number; - (d) terminate a member's access to a specific category of service; - (e) withhold a specified amount or portion of money payable by the network operator to that service provider; - (f) pay some or all of withheld funds to WASPA, as an appropriate fine on the service provider; - (g) issue a blanket refund to the customers of a service found to be in breach of the Code of Conduct. - 14.4.5.
+14.4.1.
+Possible sanctions that may be imposed on a member found to be in breach of the Code of Conduct are one or more of the following:

+(a) a requirement for the member to remedy the breach;

+(b) a formal reprimand;

+(c) an appropriate fine on the member, to be collected by WASPA;

+(d) a requirement, in appropriate circumstance, for the member to pay reasonable and valid claims for compensation;

+(e) suspension of the member from WASPA for a defined period;

+(f) expulsion of the member from WASPA;

+(g) a requirement for the member to disclose the identity of any information provider found to be acting in breach of this Code of Conduct;

+(h) a requirement for the member to suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct;

+(i) a requirement to withhold a specified amount or portion of money payable by the member to the information provider.

+14.4.2.
+When determining sanctions, the adjudicator should take note of 14.3.20, and specify any sanctions that will not be suspended if an appeal is lodged.
+Sanctions that can be specified in this way include:

+(a) Sanctions requiring a member to amend, suspend, or terminate a service being offered in breach of the Code of Conduct;

+(b) Any sanctions imposed as a result of the failure of a member to comply with previous sanctions, as specified in 14.3.21.

+14.4.3.
+In addition, possible sanctions against a member in breach of the Code include advising the relevant network operators to do one or more of the following:

+(a) block a member's access to a specific number for a defined period;

+(b) block a member's access to a specific category of service for a defined period;

+(c) terminate a member's access to a specific number;

+(d) terminate a member's access to a specific category of service;

+(e) withhold a specified amount or portion of money payable by the network operator to that service provider;

+(f) pay some or all of withheld funds to WASPA, as an appropriate fine on the service provider;

+(g) issue a blanket refund to the customers of a service found to be in breach of the Code of Conduct.

+14.4.4.
 When considering appropriate sanctions, the adjudicator should consider the member's use of the checking service described in section 14.8.
-Where a member has had a service or advertisement checked by WASPA this should be taking as a mitigating factor when considering sanctions, provided that the service or advertisement has not been subsequently amended so as not to comply with the Code. - 14.4.6.
-Where a service is provided by one WASPA member using the facilities of another member, if the member providing these facilities has taken reasonable steps in response to any alleged breach of the Code by the member providing the service, this must be considered as a significant mitigating factor when considering any sanctions against the member providing the facilities. - 14.4.7.
+Where a member has had a service or advertisement checked by WASPA this should be taking as a mitigating factor when considering sanctions, provided that the service or advertisement has not been subsequently amended so as not to comply with the Code.

+14.4.5.
+Where a service is provided by one WASPA member using the facilities of another member, if the member providing these facilities has taken reasonable steps in response to any alleged breach of the Code by the member providing the service, this must be considered as a significant mitigating factor when considering any sanctions against the member providing the facilities.

+14.4.6.
 For the avoidance of doubt, no sanction may be applied to a member who has not been given an opportunity to respond to a complaint.